-NFPA 110 – An Accessible Guide for Standby Generator Operators
+NFPA 110 – An Accessible Guide for Emergency & Standby Generator Operators

 Standby generators switch on to restore power to your business during an outage, preventing melting freezers or data loss from costing your company thousands or millions of dollars.
 However, these generators must be installed according to codes set by the National Fire Prevention Association (NFPA) in order to operate safely and efficiently.
-The NFPA 110 in particular stipulates the requirements for standby generators.
+NFPA 110 stipulates the requirements for operating and maintaining standby generators.
 It’s a dense and technical text, so this guide will help you understand the basics of it while your generator supplier will handle the rest.

 What is NFPA 110?